 Introduction to Orleans, Massachusetts

 Orleans, Massachusetts, in Barnstable county, is 36 miles E of Plymouth, Massachusetts and 67 miles SE of Boston, Massachusetts.
 The town is conveniently located inside the Barnstable-Yarmouth metropolitan area.
-There are an estimated 6,341 people in Orleans.

 The first permanent European settlers were pilgrims from the Plymouth colony who were unhappy with the small, infertile land that had been allotted to them.
 They arrived in Orleans in 1693, when it was a part of the southern parish of Eastham.
 In 1787, Orleans was incorporated.
 Orleans was named after Louis Philippe II, the Duke of Orleans, on account of France’s support to the colonies during the American Revolution.